 Publishers can experience increased revenue when they’re able to build and maintain their target audience.
 It’s important to structure and segment the audience in order to deliver actions specific to users with similar preferences and interests.

 The actions include personalized content, user interface, and ads.

 The benefits of using audience segments in your advertising strategy

-Here are 5 benefits to using audience segments in your advertising strategy:
+We’ve gathered the 5 main benefits of using audience segments in your advertising strategy:

 - More efficient use of ad budgets and better return on investment.

-- More personalized experiences for users by tailoring ads and content to specific audience segments.
+- More personalized user experiences by tailoring ads and content to specific audience segments.

 - Valuable insights and analytics into user behaviors, preferences, and interests.